Indian Institute of Management Mumbai: Academics

 IIM Mumbai offers management programs, including full-time MBAs in General Management, 'Operations,Wealth Management and Supply Chain Management' and 'Sustainability Management' along with various executive MBA programs tailored for working professionals seeking career advancement.
 The institute also has a legacy of Postgraduate diplomas in industrial engineering, industrial management (PGDIM), sustainability, information technology management, and financial economics and management (PGDFEM).

 It also offers doctoral level fellowship programs.
 The Fellow Program of IIM Mumbai was started in 1980, since then nearly 100 Fellowship (Doctoral) Degrees have been awarded.
 Annually, IIM Mumbai trains over 2000 professionals through its various week long Management Development Programs (MDPs) and the unit based programs (UBPs) in different areas of Industrial Engineering & Management.

 Rankings

-IIM Mumbai is ranked 6th among management schools in India by the National Institutional Ranking Framework (NIRF) in both 2024 and 2025.
-After rising from its 7th position in 2023, the institute has maintained it's position among the country's top business schools.
-Retaining the same rank in 2025 highlights it's consistent performance and growing reputation.
+IIM Mumbai is ranked sixth among management schools in India by the National Institutional Ranking Framework (NIRF) in both 2024 and 2025.
+After rising from its seventh position in 2023, the institute has maintained its position among the country's top business schools.